zaius/docs/content/api/endpoints/builds.md

 ### <a name="get-a-build"></a>Trigger a new build

-Trigger a new build using an `applicationId`.
+Trigger a new build for an application.

 Returns a build object.